Shaun Johnson begins his fifth season with the NM State football team as the Aggies’ running backs coach.

 As a player at USU, Johnson was on the 1993 Utah State team that won the Big West Championship and the Las Vegas Bowl.
 In 1994, he played in all 11 games, catching 20 passes for 190 yards and two touchdowns.
 Johnson, who graduated from USU with a degree in journalism in 1995, coached at Hampden-Sydney College (1998), Adams State College (1999-2000), Brown (2001, 2004-05) and Langston (2002-03), prior to coming to Utah State.

-Johnson is married to the former Marcia Halaufia and they have two children, Kavika and Makana.
+Johnson is married to the former Marcia Halaufia and they have three children, Kavika, Makana and Tyson.